/

 Jim Crow, Chitlin’ Circuit, Civil Rights, and Jekyll Island

 What do rock and roll and Jim Crow have in common?
-The Chitlin Circuit, a network of Black-owned nightclubs, dance halls, juke joints, and theaters in the South, on the East Coast, and parts of the Midwest provided entertainment for African American audiences.
-Students will explore how The Chitlin’ Circuit put artists and music genres on the map when segregation was legal, investigating the innovative music genres that shaped music both then and now.
+The Chitlin Circuit, a network of Black-owned nightclubs, dance halls, juke joints, and theaters in the South, on the East Coast, and parts of the Midwest.
+These clubs thrived during segregation, offering a vital stage for Black performers and a cultural haven for Black audiences.
+Ironically, the Civil Rights Movement’s hard-won victories also led to the decline of this once safe space for African American artists to express themselves freely and creatively.

 • SSUSH8 Explore the relationship between slavery, growing north-south divisions, and westward expansion that led to the outbreak of the Civil War.